tabletop-generator/ttg-client/README.md

 - `dev`: Starts Next.js in development mode.
 - `build`: Builds the application for production usage and outputs the generated static site to `out/`.
 - `start:static`: Serves the built static files from `out/`.
-- `start`: Starts a Next.js production server.
-(We don't use this.)

 ### Linting & Formatting